filipecn/circe/README.md

 In principle, the framework should allow experienced users to control advanced features of OpenGL, while allowing less experienced users use it as well.

-The basic idea is that you can set up a graphical application with just few lines of code.
+The basic idea is that you can resize up a graphical application with just few lines of code.
 Write only what is specific to your solution, leave the rest to Circe.